tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/快速入门_intl_en.md

 - Download the source code of COS's XML Python SDK [here](https://github.com/tencentyun/cos-python-sdk-v5).
 - Download the XML Python SDK [here](https://cos-sdk-archive-1253960454.file.myqcloud.com/cos-python-sdk-v5/latest/cos-python-sdk-v5.zip).
 - Download the [XML Python Demo](https://github.com/tencentyun/cos-python-sdk-v5/blob/master/qcloud_cos/demo.py).
-- For the complete sample code, please see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/Python).
+- For the complete sample code, see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/Python).
-- For the SDK changelog, please see [Changelog](https://github.com/tencentyun/cos-python-sdk-v5/blob/master/CHANGELOG.md).
+- For the SDK changelog, see [Changelog](https://github.com/tencentyun/cos-python-sdk-v5/blob/master/CHANGELOG.md).
-- For SDK FAQs, please see [Python SDK FAQs](https://intl.cloud.tencent.com/document/product/436/42375).
+- For SDK FAQs, see [Python SDK FAQs](https://intl.cloud.tencent.com/document/product/436/42375).

 >?
 If you encounter errors such as non-existent functions or methods when using the XML version of the SDK, please update the SDK to the latest version and try again.